-- Always be used as a last resort when de-escalation strategies have been unsuccessful - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded in a Numbered and Bound book, on our school behaviour systemand reported to parents - Be discussed with the pupil after the event
+- Always be used as a last resort when de-escalation strategies have been unsuccessful - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded in a Numbered and Bound book, on our school behaviour system and reported to parents - Be discussed with the pupil after the event

 If a child requires positive handling as an intervention, parents/carers will be informed and the school will implement a bespoke Positive Handling Plan and individual risk assessment for the pupil.
+Parents/Carers will be informed of this in person and in writing.